 After wearing a bra for a few years most women develop a preference of what style they prefer.
-Some women love wearing an underwire due to the support that it gives, while others prefer to go wire-free for comfort.
+Some women love wearing an underwire due to the support that it gives, while others prefer to go wireless for comfort.

 Is it possible to have both support and comfort?
 Is one better than the other?
 We’ll take a look at the pros and cons of both and examine the rumors that underwires are bad for your health.

 Some women would say yes and have sworn off underwire bras forever.
 Others live in them and can’t imagine a bra without an underwire.
 Who’s right?
 Well, the answer to this question isn’t black and white.